ryjen/the-fatherless/script-scenes.md

 **Location:** Sael’s camp
 **Action:**

-* Roman leaders demand the kings’ audience:
+* Aurelian leaders demand the kings’ audience:
-  **Romans:** “How dare you come to our land and not seek our counsel?
+  **Aurelians:** “How dare you come to our land and not seek our counsel?
 Is this child a king?”
 * Kings respond diplomatically:
   **King 1:** “We came seeking peace, and found it in this child.
 We bring gifts in gratitude for his life.”
   **Camera / Visuals:**
 * Wide pan of gifts and Sael calmly accepting them.
-* Close-up on Roman leaders, flustered and humiliated.
+* Close-up on Aurelian leaders, flustered and humiliated.
   **Symbolism:** Recognition of moral legitimacy over political power.

 ---